xhulja14/Xhulja-s-Beauty-Salon/README.md

   * Asra.M

   " I like websites like this where i can see in pictures what this salon provides.
     I always have find it easy to contact them from the website.
-The good think is that i can use this website from my phone, tablet, pc."
+    The good thing is that i can use this website from my phone, tablet, pc."